pyfusion/pyfusion/pyfusion/documentation/development/tests/index.rst

 Ran 265 tests in 13.117s
 FAILED (errors=8 or 9: test_device_getdatat_multishot sometimes passes)

-3 would pass in the right environemnt TestRefactoredMDSThick,TestRefactoredMDSThin,CheckLHDDevice
+3 of these would pass in the right environment TestRefactoredMDSThick, TestRefactoredMDSThin, CheckLHDDevice